DHEA (25 mg)

 Microcrystalline cellulose, vegetarian capsule (hydroxypropyl methylcellulose, water), and L-Leucine.

-Free of the following common allergens: milk/casein, eggs, fish, shellfish, tree nuts, peanuts, wheat, gluten, soybeans, corn, and yeast.
-Contains no artificial colors, flavors, or preservatives.
+Made without the following common allergens: milk/casein, eggs, fish, shellfish, tree nuts, peanuts, wheat, gluten, soybeans, corn, sesame, and yeast.
+No synthetic colors, flavors, or preservatives.
+Non-GMO and vegan.

 Not for use by individuals under the age of 18 years.
-Do not use if pregnant or breastfeeding.
-Consult a physician or licensed qualified healthcare professional before using this product if you are a woman under the age of 40; if you or someone in your family history has cancer, prostate enlargement, high blood pressure or heart disease, or low HDL ("good") cholesterol; or if you are using any other dietary supplement, prescription drug, or over-the-counter drug.
+Do not use if pregnant or nursing.
+Consult a physician or licensed qualified healthcare professional before using this product if you or someone in your family history has cancer, prostate enlargement, high blood pressure or heart disease, or low HDL cholesterol, or if you are using any other dietary supplement, prescription drug, or over-the-counter drug.
 Do not exceed the recommended serving.
 Monitor liver enzymes if using long-term.
 Discontinue use and call a physician immediately if you experience rapid heartbeat, dizziness, blurred vision, or other similar symptoms.
-KEEP OUT OF REACH OF CHILDREN.
+KEEP OUT OF REACH OF CHILDREN

 DHEA is an abbreviation for dehydroepiandrosterone, a hormone produced chiefly by the adrenal glands.
 The testes, ovaries, and brain can also make DHEA.
 As the most prevalent adrenal steroid in the body, DHEA serves as a precursor to the human sex steroid hormones, testosterone and estrogen.

 Cholesterol is the starting material used to make all steroid hormones in the body.
 In the adrenal glands, cholesterol is converted to pregnenolone, and pregnenolone is converted into DHEA and other sex hormones, including the female hormones estrogen and progesterone, and the male hormone testosterone.